 Creality K1 Max

-With a huge build volume of 300x300x300, the K1 Max can comfortably accommodate larger projects, and the inbuilt carbon filter effectively combats emissions from materials such as ABS.
-The setup is a breeze, staying true to Creality’s legacy of user-friendly setup as well as interfaces.
+With a huge build volume of 300x300x300, the K1 Max can comfortably accommodate larger projects.
+The inbuilt carbon filter effectively combats emissions from materials such as ABS.
+The setup is a breeze, staying true to Creality’s legacy of user-friendly setup and interfaces.

 Creality K1 Max Review by Will Zoobkoff.